SastaRasta/.github/profile/README.md

 - **Tailored Prompts for Detailed Responses:** Pre-defined and tailored prompts to enhance the user experience by just a few clicks and get response directly applicable for user's plans.
 - **Sequential Prompting:** Use a series of structured prompts to guide the LLM through generating a step-by-step itinerary that logically progresses from one activity to the next.
 - **Privacy-focused Prompts:** Craft prompts that explicitly instruct the LLM to ignore or anonymize personal user data, emphasizing user privacy and data protection.

+## 😼 Future Scope

+**Considering user reviews :** Without collecting or storing the previous user data, the generated response can use this data to take it as a sample template and use it to generate the new response.
+This does not store the previous user details in any way, just the response to the prompt is stored ensuring digital anonymity.